 Edmond Y. Chang (Ohio U)

-Edmond Y. Chang is an Assistant Professor of English at Ohio University.
+Edmond Y. Chang is an Associate Professor of English at Ohio University.
 His areas of research include technoculture, race, gender, and sexuality, queer game studies, feminist media studies, popular culture, and 20/21C American literature.
 He earned his Ph.D. in English at the University of Washington.
 Recent publications include “Imagining Asian American (Environmental) Games” in AMSJ, “Queergaming” in Queer Game Studies, and “Why are the Digital Humanities So Straight?” in Alternative Historiographies of the Digital Humanities, which is also featured as part of the Electronic Literature Organization’s Electronic Literature Collection 4.
 He is the creator of Tellings, a high fantasy tabletop RPG, and Archaea, a live-action role-playing game.
 He is also an Assistant Editor for Analog Game Studies and a Contributing Editor for Gamers with Glasses.

 Constance Crompton (U Ottawa)